Monographs: Pharmaceutical substances: Methotrexate (Methotrexatum)

 Chemical name. (+)-N-[p-[[(2,4-Diamino-6-pteridinyl)methyl]methylamino]benzoyl]-L-glutamic acid; N-[4-[[(2,4-diamino-6-pteridinyl)methyl]methylamino]benzoyl]-L-glutamic acid; CAS Reg.
 No. 59-05-2.

 Solubility.
-Practically insoluble in water and ether R; slightly soluble in ethanol (~750 g/l) TS; dissolves in solutions of alkali hydroxides.
+Practically insoluble in water, ethanol (~750 g/l) TS, dichloroethane R, and ether R; very soluble in diluted solutions of alkali hydroxides and carbonates.

 Category.
 Cytotoxic drug.

 Storage.
-Mercaptopurine should be kept in a well-closed container, protected from light.
+Methotrexate should be kept in a tightly closed container, protected from light.

 Additional information.
-CAUTION: Mercaptopurine must be handled with care, avoiding contact with the skin and inhalation of airborne particles.
+Methotrexate is gradually affected by light.
+CAUTION: Methotrexate must be handled with care, avoiding contact with the skin and inhalation of airborne particles.

-Mercaptopurine contains not less than 97.0% and not more than the equivalent of 102.0% of C5H4N4S, calculated with reference to the anhydrous substance.
+Definition.
+Methotrexate contains not less than 96.0% and not more than 102.0% of C20H22N8O5, calculated with reference to the anhydrous substance.

 Sulfated ash.
 Not more than 1.0 mg/g.

 Water.
-Determine as described under 2.8 Determination of water by the Karl Fischer method, Method A, using 0.15 g; the water content is not less than 100 mg/g and not more than 120 mg/g.
+Determine as described under 2.8 Determination of water by the Karl Fischer method, Method A, using about 0.5 g of the substance; the water content is not more than 120 mg/g.